Tungcg1906/Tungcg1906/README.md

 </div>
 </div>

-- 🎓 Bsc Physics at University of Debrecen (Hungary).
+## 🚀 About Me

-- 🎓 Msc Physics of Data at University of Padova (Italy).
+ 🎓 I am Nguyen Xuan Tung, Physicsit/ Data Scientist graduated in Bsc Physics at University of Debrecen (Hungary)/ 🎓 Msc Physics of Data at University of Padova (Italy).

 - 👩🏻‍💻 Interested in data science,  machine learning, and biophysics.